High Point Ireland

 • Our other websites

-Home » Initiatives » Challenges »
+Home » Initiatives » Challenges » Single-Day » Local lists »

 Irish Mountain Challenges

-If you are taking part in the All-Ireland Hillwalking Championships and you complete a range-specific Mountain Challenge in its entirety in 24 hours or less during the Sport Hillwalking season, you can claim bonus points equal to the total point-score values of all that challenge's listed locations.
-For example, logged visits to all 14 mountain summits in the Mourne Mountains range during a single 24-hour period is worth an additional 120 bonus points.
 Please note that our range-specific mountain challenges should only be attempted by experienced hillwalkers who can navigate using a traditional magnetic compass and hardcopy map.
-For this reason, bonus points can only be claimed for single-day mountain challenge completions if one of your Peakhunter log entries on the day contains a photograph of your hand holding a traditional magnetic compass and a relevant local hardcopy medium-scale map (i.e. 1:20,000 to 1:50,000).
-This image is the minimum evidence of hillwalking competence we require, and bonus points will not be issued without it.
-Relevant maps are listed on the mountain challenge pages on The Ireland Walking Guide website.
+For this reason, you can only claim certificates and points can for single-day mountain challenge completions if one of your Peakhunter log entries on the day contains a photograph of your hand holding a traditional magnetic compass and a relevant hardcopy medium-scale map (i.e. 1:20,000 to 1:50,000).
+This image is the minimum evidence of hillwalking competence we require.
+Certificates and points will not be issued without it.
+Relevant maps are listed on the

 The Irish Mountain Challenges also provide interesting charity-fundraising opportunities for hillwalkers.